-Raised in Santa Barbara, California, Dalida was immersed in a mix of culture and music from Europe and the Middle East, which inspired her passion for music.
-As a classically-trained pianist, she debuted with an orchestra at age 13 and 17, and continued to privately study piano with Walter Ponce, distinguished faculty, at the UCLA Herb Alpert School of Music.
+I went on to compete in music festivals, debuted with an orchestra twice at historic theaters, and continued to privately study piano with Walter Ponce, distinguished faculty at the UCLA Herb Alpert School of Music.